Sha-Mail

-Sha-Mail (写メール, Sha Mēru) was a 2G mailing and picture messaging service provided by J-Phone (now Softbank).
+Sha-Mail (写メール, Sha Mēru) was a 2G mailing and picture messaging service launched by J-Phone (now Softbank) in 2000 that allowed users to take a photo with their mobile phone and send it to another user on the service as an email attachment.
+A related service introduced in 2002, Video Sha-Mail, let users record and send videos as well.
+Sha-Mail was widely successful upon its launch, became a household name in Japan, and sparked a boom in camera phone services worldwide.
 The term derives from sha, the first part of the Japanese word 'picture' (写真, shashin), and mail (from email).